R-Dson/omazzite/README.md

 This is a custom atomic Fedora image, built upon the `bazzite-dx-nvidia` base.
 It provides Hyprland desktop environment, based on the [Omarchy](https://omarchy.org) implementation and patterns, with the configuration of [omadora](https://github.com/elpritchos/omadora).

 ## Installation

 > [!WARNING]
-> This is an experimental, try at your own discretion.
+> This is experimental, try at your own discretion.

 To rebase an existing atomic Fedora installation to the latest build: